Skip to content

 • MUST: Generated artefacts (build output, compiled binaries) are not version-controlled in git; .gitignore covers the language’s or build system’s default output.

-• MUST: Packages are published under the organisation’s functional account (email tied to a functional mailbox or equivalent), not under an individual employee’s personal account or email.
+• MUST: Publishing rights for artefacts are limited to authorised accounts/roles.
+Packages are published under the organisation’s functional account, not under an individual employee’s personal account or email.
 This avoids individual dependencies and keeps the package manageable over time.

 • SHOULD: OpenSSF Scorecard is used to assess and improve the project’s security health.
 Scorecard provides automated scoring of security practices.
+See the OpenSSF Scorecard report.

 • SHOULD: The project aims for a SLSA level (Supply-chain Levels for Software Artifacts) appropriate to the risk, at least Build L2.

-G. Open source frameworks
+F. Open source frameworks